didyfridg/Color-treatment-DonkeyCar/README.md

 # Color treatment script

-this python script allows to process the images of a dataset to recover this same dataset, crop and color processed.
+This python script allows to process the images of a dataset to recover this same dataset, crop and color processed.
 In order to send this last one in deep learning process

 ## Installation